naqeebali-shamsi/Reboundr/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details. 📝
+This project is licensed under the Apache License - see the [LICENSE.md](LICENSE.md) file for details. 📝

 Thank you for checking out Reboundr! 🙌